git-harry/rpc-extras/CONTRIBUTING.md

   * If there is a pre-existing issue add the label 'status-duplicate' to this new one and close it with a comment linking to the pre-existing issue.
 * Determine if the issue is blocked by something
   * If the issue is blocked by some other activity add the label 'status-blocked' and add details of the blocker to the issue description.
-* Prioritise the issue if 'type-bug' or 'type-enhancement-small'
+* Assign a severity label to the issue if 'type-bug'
-  * If there is insufficient information from which to determine the priority add the labels 'prio-undecided' and 'status-needs-information'.
+  * If there is insufficient information from which to determine the severity add the labels 'severity-undecided' and 'status-needs-information'.
 Also add a comment detailing the missing information.
-  * Assign the appropriate priority label based on the definitions of each priority category, if the issue is labeled with 'type-enhancement-small' generally this will be 'prio-3'.
+  * Assign the appropriate severity label based on the definitions of each severity category.

 #### Triage meetings
 Triage meetings are held on a weekly basis, with ad hoc meetings held as required.
-Their main purpose is to review what has been achieved since the last meeting and provide an opportunity to discuss specific cards if there is concern about their current priority.
+Their main purpose is to review what has been achieved since the last meeting and provide an opportunity to discuss current and future commitments.
 The Waffle board is used to provide this information.

 ##### Triage meeting tasks
 * Review tasks completed since the last meeting